hyperledger/fabric/docs/source/smartcontract/smartcontract.md

 about the transaction details.

-A transaction that is distributed to all peer nodes in the network is **validated** in two phases.
+A transaction that is distributed to all peer nodes in the network is **validated** in two phases by each peer.
 Firstly, the transaction is checked to ensure it has been signed by sufficient organizations according to the endorsement policy.
 Secondly, it is checked to ensure that the current value of the world state matches the read set of the transaction when it was signed by the endorsing peer nodes; that there has been no intermediate update.
 If a transaction passes both these tests, it is marked as **valid**.
 All transactions are added to the